 If you apply and are accepted for your savings account choice, you need to fund the account.

-Deposits are made to your Raisin UK account and then processed by Meteor Asset Management (MAM).
+Deposits are made to your Raisin UK Account and then processed by Raisin’s processing partners Starling Bank and Meteor Asset Management (MAM).

 As this is an online process, you also need to send your funds electronically.
 It’s worth noting that your current account provider may restrict the amount you can transfer per day, so you need to check with the individual banks you are sending your deposits to, to check how many days you have to fund the account.